keptn/keptn.github.io/content/docs/0.8.x/reference/cli/_index.md

 The Keptn CLI completion script for Bash can be generated with `keptn completion bash`.
 Sourcing this script in your shell enables Keptn CLI autocompletion.

-However, the Keptb CLI autocompletion script depends on bash-completion which you thus have to previously install.
+However, the Keptn CLI autocompletion script depends on bash-completion which you thus have to previously install.

 > Warning: There are two versions of bash-completion, v1 and v2.
 V1 is for Bash 3.2 (which is the default on macOS), and v2 is for Bash 4.1+.
 The Keptn CLI autocompletion script doesn't work correctly with bash-completion v1 and Bash 3.2.
 It requires bash-completion v2 and Bash 4.1+.
 Thus, to be able to correctly use the Keptn CLI autocompletion on macOS, you have to install and use Bash 4.1+ (instructions).
 The following instructions assume that you use Bash 4.1+ (that is, any Bash version of 4.1 or newer).